opendilab/DI-engine-docs/source/hands_on/rnd.rst

 The implementation details that matters
 ~~~~~~~~~~~~~~~~~

-1.  ``reward normalization``.
-Normalized the intrinsic reward by dividing it by a running estimate
+1.  ``intrinsic reward normalization and weighting``.
+Normalized the intrinsic reward by the min-max normalization method, i.e.,
-of the standard deviations of the intrinsic returns.
+    first minus the mini-batch min and divide it by the difference between the mini-batch max and the the mini-batch min.
+After the min-max normalization
+    the RND intrinsic reward is squashed into [0,1].
+And we should also use some weighting factor to control the balance of exploration and exploitation.
+    For MiniGrid, in each episode, we let the last non-zero positive original reward times 1000 (more general, the weighting factor could be the max length of the game) as
+    the final fusion-reward to enlarge the effect of its original goal.
+And our experiment results in minigrid empty8 here shows that the balance of exploration and exploitation
+    (here in exploration RL alg, i.e. the weighting factor of intrinsic reward) is critical to achieve good performance in MiniGrid envs.

 2. ``observation normalization``.
 Whiten each dimension by subtracting the running mean and then dividing by the running standard deviation.